Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 In essence, the copy-control members are synthesized as deleted when it is impossible to copy, assign, or destroy a member of the class.
 {: .notice}

+Classes that want to prevent copying should define their copy constructor and copy-assignment operators using = delete rather than making those members private.
+{: .notice}